"A true artist is not one who is inspired, but one who inspires others."

 Creativity as Flow: Creativity flows through him.
 His job is to become a clear channel, open and receptive.

 Beauty as Necessity: Beauty is not luxury but necessity.
 His work nourishes a beauty-starved world.
-Art gives meaning where there is confusion.
+Art gives meaning where confusion reigns.

 Expression as Healing: Authentic expression heals—both creator and audience.